miccio-dk/itsadive_hybrid_structural_model/README.md

 ## References
+* [1] R. Miccini and S. Spagnol (2021).
+A hybrid approach to structural modeling of individualized HRTFs.
+In: _Proceedings of the 2021 IEEE Conference on Virtual Reality and 3D User Interfaces Workshops (VRW 2021)_, Lisbon, Portugal, March 2021.

-* [1] S. Spagnol, R. Miccini, and R. Unnthórsson (2020).
+* [2] S. Spagnol, R. Miccini, and R. Unnthórsson (2020).
 The Viking HRTF dataset v2.
 DOI: `10.5281/zenodo.4160401`

-* [2] R. Miccini and S. Spagnol.
+* [3] R. Miccini and S. Spagnol (2020).
 HRTF individualization using deep learning.
 In: _Proceedings of the 2020 IEEE Conference on Virtual Reality and 3D User Interfaces Workshops (VRW 2020)_, pages 390-395, Atlanta, GA, USA, March 2020.

-* [3] F. Brinkmann, M. Dinakran, R. Pelzer, J.J.
-Wohlgemuth, F. Seipl, and Stefan Weinzierl.
+* [4] F. Brinkmann, M. Dinakaran, R. Pelzer, J.J.
+Wohlgemuth, F. Seipl, and Stefan Weinzierl (2019).
 The HUTUBS HRTF database.
 DOI: `10.14279/depositonce-8487`

-* [4] S. Spagnol.
+* [5] S. Spagnol (2020).
 HRTF selection by anthropometric regression for improving horizontal localization accuracy. _IEEE Signal Processing Letters_ 27, pages 590-594, April 2020.

 #### This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 797850.